Crabber Outreach & Derelict Gear Removal

 More than 12,000 crab pots are lost and become derelict every year in Washington’s Salish Sea, killing over 177,000 harvestable crab each year.
 Jefferson MRC has teamed up with the Northwest Straits Marine Conservation Initiative to educate local recreational crabbers about best practices to “Catch More Crab” and avoid losing crab pots.
 In 2016 the Northwest Strait Foundation convened a regional stakeholder advisory committee that included MRC representatives, scientists and agency representatives to develop a plan for reducing lost crab pots in Puget Sound.
 In 2017, the Foundation received funding for a Derelict Crab Pot Removal and Prevention Project focused on Port Townsend and Dungeness Bay.
 Read more about that project here: https://nwstraitsfoundation.org/project/derelict-crab-pot-removal-prevention-project/

 Jefferson MRC and other MRCs promote best harvesting practices in annual Catch More Crab campaigns.
 We encourage crabbers to correctly rig their crab pots so the pots are not lost (and crabbers catch more crab).
 Our goal is fewer lost crab pots in Puget Sound and for everyone to have a successful day on the water.
 In the summers of 2017-19 the MRC provided educational materials at local boat launches, distributed materials to retail stores selling crab licenses and gear, and held two workshops each year to teach participants about setting up the pots, harvesting tricks-of-the-trade and regulations (of course).
+In 2020, the Foundation is offering an on-line version of those workshops.

-Recommended List of Online Videos
+Recommended On-line Videos

 Northwest Straits Foundation: Tips and Tricks to Catch More Crab.